rydmike/rydmike.github.io/blog_flutter_linting.md

 The starting point values refer to the number of enabled lint rules in comparison table version 1.4.0 from **September 10, 2021**, and rules used now in the latest linting rules comparison table, which is version 2.2.0, updated **Nov 20, 2023**.

 > **NOTE:** The legacy deprecated linting packages **Pedantic** and **Effective Dart**, used two linting rules that have now also been deprecated.
-That is why their number of used rules have gone done, even if the packages themselves have not been updated since they were deprecated.
+That is why their number of used rules have gone down, even if the packages themselves have not been updated since they were deprecated.

 ### Compare and Choose